FredKSchott/pika-pack-builders/packages/plugin-build-deno/pkg/README.md

 > A [@pika/pack](https://github.com/pikapkg/pack) build plugin.
 > Adds a TypeScript distribution to your package, built to run on [Deno](https://deno.land/).

+**Note:** The plugin is currently only smart enough to build a distribution from source that would already run on Deno.
+Converting npm imports to run on Deno is coming soon.

 ## Install